 Not all product categories, brands, activation times, and campaigns are equal.
 There is a lot that goes into retail sampling in experiential marketing.
 We’ve seen hand-selling reach 50% of engagements and we’ve seen it at zero.
 So, what it is about retail sampling that drives on-site sales?

-Let’s assume your retail activation is up to snuff and your onsite staff are excellent.
+Let’s assume your retail activation is up to snuff and your onsite staff is excellent.
 Everything I mention here won’t mean a thing if your staff isn’t great.
 The single, most important factor in your retail activation is the quality of your staff.
 Period.
-So let’s assume they are top notch.
+So let’s assume they are top-notch.

 When setting expectations with the brand team, it is critical to carefully consider where you expect sales to be generated.
 You have only a few sources.
 You’ll drive sales at your experiential marketing activation, because you’re either converting customers of the competition, introducing new consumers to the category, or increasing consumption of current customers.
 That’s it.
 Understanding why you’re selling on-site starts there – then you can start to incorporate sampling in experiential marketing.